 In the U.S., you can get CPR and AED certification from the American Heart Association, American Red Cross, American Safety and Health Institute, St. John Ambulance, Emergency Care & Safety Institute, or Emergency Medical Technician.

-The NASM CPT program is accredited by the National Commission for Certifying Agencies (NCCA) but if you’ve chosen another program, make sure it’s accredited, which essentially means that it has been formally recognized as meeting a required standard of education.
+The NASM CPT program is accredited by the National Commission for Certifying Agencies (NCCA), but if you’ve chosen another program, make sure it’s accredited, which essentially means that it has been formally recognized as meeting a required standard of education.

 NASM has four certified personal trainer packages to choose from: all of them teach the same curriculum and culminate in a NASM personal training certification, but with different benefits and features.
-You can look into those packages on NASM’s website.
+You can look into those packages on the NASM website.
 Once you have enrolled and have received your study materials, get cracking!

 Step 4: Pass the NASM CPT exam

 How long it takes you to become a personal trainer depends on how much time you’re prepared to dedicate to your studies.
-If you study full time, you could become a NASM certified personal trainer in as little as four weeks!
+If you study full-time, you could become a NASM-certified personal trainer in as little as four weeks!

 However, many people with other commitments (like jobs) prefer to space their studies over a longer period of time: perhaps a few months.
 Either way, once you enroll, you’ll have 180 days to take the NASM CPT exam.